particle-iot/examples/README.md

 About
 =====

-A repo for sharing, refining, and cultivating broadly useful examples and libaries to do cool stuff with a Spark Core.
+A repo for sharing, refining, and cultivating broadly useful Spark Core firmware examples and corresponding code used to interact with the firmware.

 Roadmap
 -------